Helen M. Free Award for Public Outreach

-This award was established in 1995 by the American Chemical Society Committee on Public Relations and Communications.
+This annual award was established in 1995 by the American Chemical Society's Committee on Public Relations and Communications.
 Winners receive a crystal award and a $1,000 prize.

 Qualifying activities include lectures, presentations, demonstrations, seminars, symposia, and exhibits intended for the public; newspaper or magazine articles and interviews; radio and television appearances; and hands-on science activities with children and/or adults.
 Venues may include schools, libraries, places of worship, museums, parks, shopping malls, and other public places.
 Audiences may include civic, fraternal, religious, youth, and professional (non-science) groups.
 The activities may be local, national, or international.

 A nominee must be an ACS member in good standing whose efforts have increased the public’s awareness and understanding of the importance of chemistry or chemical engineering.
 The nominee must have made a major effort to reach the public with positive messages about the contributions of the chemical sciences to a better quality of life.

 Nominees have usually performed volunteer public outreach for more than 5 years, and winners often have exhibited a lifetime commitment to volunteer public outreach.
 Prior nomination does not exclude a candidate for consideration in subsequent years.